Mary Campbell (Highland Mary): Association with Robert Burns

 It was R.H.Cromek in his Reliques of Robert Burns, who first recorded Mary Campbell's name in print.
-In his notes on The Highland Lassie O that he wrote in the Robert Riddell song manuscript, now lost, but recorded by Cromek, he stated that "This was a composition of mine in very early life, before I was known at all in the world.
+In his notes on The Highland Lassie O that he wrote in the Robert Riddell song manuscript, now lost, but recorded by Cromek, he stated:This was a composition of mine in very early life, before I was known at all in the world.
 My Highland lassie was a warm-hearted, charming young creature as ever blessed a man with generous love.
 After a pretty long tract of the most ardent reciprocal attachment, we met by appointment, on the second Sunday of May, in a sequestered spot by the Banks of Ayr, where we spent the day in taking a farewel, before she should embark for the West-Highlands, to arrange matters among her friends for our projected change of life.
-At the close of Autumn following she crossed the sea to meet me at Greenock, where she had scarce landed when she was seized with a malignant fever, which hurried my dear girl to the grave in a few days, before I could even hear of her illness.".

-Burns had first seen Mary Campbell in church while he was living near Tarbolton.
+At the close of Autumn following she crossed the sea to meet me at Greenock, where she had scarce landed when she was seized with a malignant fever, which hurried my dear girl to the grave in a few days, before I could even hear of her illness.Burns had first seen Mary Campbell in church while he was living near Tarbolton.
 He dedicated the works "The Highland Lassie O", "Highland Mary" and "To Mary in Heaven" to her.
 His song "Will ye go to the Indies, my Mary, And leave auld Scotia's shore?" suggests that they planned to emigrate to Jamaica together.
 However, after a brief illness, she died at Greenock.
 Burns and Mary Campbell apparently exchanged Bibles over a water course and possibly some sort of traditional Scottish matrimonial vows on the banks of the River Ayr, either at Failford or where the Water of Coil has its confluence or near Coilsfield.
 Burns had written biblical verses in his bible (two volumes), signed them and impressed his masonic sign.
 It has also been suggested that she lived instead at Stairaird and that they exchanged bibles over the nearby Mauchline Burn.